lidofinance/lido-improvement-proposals/LIPS/lip-35.md

 ### Required changes to StakingRouter

-In the current version of the [`StakingRouter.sol`](https://github.com/lidofinance/core/blob/f7916decdddef32c404d47e8e589ee31cc713a56/contracts/0.8.9/StakingRouter.sol) contract module, parameters are changed using a single method, [`updateStakingModule`](https://github.com/lidofinance/core/blob/f7916decdddef32c404d47e8e589ee31cc713a56/contracts/0.8.9/StakingRouter.sol#L296).
+In the current version of the [`StakingRouter.sol`](https://github.com/lidofinance/core/blob/f7916decdddef32c404d47e8e589ee31cc713a56/contracts/0.8.9/StakingRouter.sol) contract, module parameters are changed using a single method, [`updateStakingModule`](https://github.com/lidofinance/core/blob/f7916decdddef32c404d47e8e589ee31cc713a56/contracts/0.8.9/StakingRouter.sol#L296).
 This approach requires the caller to grant significant permission (`STAKING_MODULE_MANAGE_ROLE`).
 Given the limited scope of the parameters involved in the described ET factory, it is reasonable to create a distinct method that will allow for changing the following module's parameters:

 ```solidity
 interface IStakingRouter {